logic-and-learning-lab/Popper/README.md

 # Popper

-Popper is an inductive logic programming (ILP) system.
+Popper is an [inductive logic programming](https://arxiv.org/pdf/2008.07912.pdf) (ILP) system.
-If you use Popper for research, please cite the paper [learning programs by learning from failures](https://arxiv.org/abs/2005.02259).
+If you use Popper for research, please cite the paper:

+Andrew Cropper, Rolf Morel.
+[Learning programs by learning from failures](https://arxiv.org/abs/2005.02259).
+Mach.
+Learn.
+110(4): 801-856 (2021)

 Popper is still a major work-in-progress, so please notify us of bugs or usability issues.

 ## Requirements